Summer is traditionally a time for holidays (or this year, perhaps staycations), enjoying the sun and catching up with family and friends.

 The regulation limits the total amount of the most important F-gases that can be sold in the EU from 2015 onwards, reducing them gradually to one-fifth of 2014 sales by 2030.
 Given that climate-friendly alternatives are available for many of the products and equipment in which F-gases are commonly used, including in data centres, this ambitious reduction is achievable at a relatively low cost.

 Cooling technology has often been the unsung hero of data centres and our digital infrastructure.
 Now, as data centres face growing pressure to shrink their carbon footprint while providing more computing power, the technology is getting more attention.
-Our latest Liebert AFC with low-GWP refrigerant is a step in the right direction, but there is much more to be done if our industry is to meet its own targets for sustainability and energy efficiency.
-We look forward to being part of the debate and the solutions.
+Vertiv is working to address the world’s significant demand for data and critical digital infrastructure that supports it, and, at the same time, mitigate the environmental impacts from such infrastructure.

 Read more from Vertiv experts on energy management and other topics in our Eco-Insights Blog Series.